 tag.

-all of these can be customized with additional options, so take a look at the docs!
+All of these can be customized through additional options, so check the Docs carefully!

 attribute of the html